paulchinnam/Advanced_HRIS/README.md

 # Java/MySQL CLI-Based HRIS Application

-Extends basic CRUD features into a more realistic interface
+Extends basic CRUD features into a more realistic interface Currently working on a GUI using Spring Boot/Hibernate

 ## Database features 18 tables
 - 5 employee tables